 How I invest

 Personally, I use what I think is a fairly easy and passive investment strategy when it comes to buying shares.
-I invest in a mixed portfolio of australian and international stock and keep very little cash.
+I invest in a mixed portfolio of Australian and international stock and keep very little cash.
 The way I invest combines the four conventional strategies of Lump Sum Investing, Dollar Cost Averaging, Buy the Dip, and Buy and Hold Investing.
 This makes it easy for me to decide on which particular stock I will buy each month, based on the target portfolio and what is value at the time.

 I also invest in cash flow positive property, and have currently been allocating roughly half of my savings into a property development (other half into shares).
-The plan is that in the future, I will be able to access the manufactured equity from the development by refinancing, and using that equity as the down payment on the next development or investment property until I max out my servicability.
+The plan is that in the future, I will be able to access the manufactured equity from the development by refinancing, and using that equity as the down payment on the next development or investment property until I max out my serviceability.

 Finally, I have also been investing my time and some money into developing and building online businesses and websites (just like CaptainFI.com) and have a portfolio of websites which will ideally grow and generate relatively passive income through advertising, affiliate marketing and digital products (such as ebooks and courses).

-I aim to keep myself accountable in a few ways, one of which being this website!
+I aim to keep myself accountable in a few ways, one being this website!
 I have some very close family, mates, business associates and networks and we all try our best to keep ourselves accountable to each other, discussing our earnings, budgets, savings and investments.
-The FIRE community itself has actually proved to be an awesome way to stay accountable to your goals with your peers.
+The FIRE community itself has actually proven to be an awesome way to stay accountable to your goals with your peers.

 One of the biggest things that investors face is the decision to adopt an investment strategy.
-There are a few out there, and sometimes they have conflicting actions – one of the biggest choices investors come up against is how to deploy their cash savings into investments
+There are a few out there, and sometimes they have conflicting actions – one of the biggest choices investors come up against is how to deploy their cash savings into investments.

 Dollar Cost Average – Dollar Cost Averaging investing

-You definitely would have come across the term dollar cost averaging. sometimes this is referred to by finance boffins as systematic implementation.
+You definitely would have come across the term dollar cost averaging.
+Sometimes this is referred to by finance boffins as systematic implementation.
 This is where you slowly drip feed your cash stack into the market over time, gradually buying assets to average out the price you pay.
 It is an act to try and overcome volatility (or random price fluctuations) in the market.

 Systematic implementation provides some protection against regret.
 Systematic investment of a large sum can be thought of as a risk-reduction strategy.
 Such an approach can moderate the impact of an immediate market dip.
-Historically, however, the trade-off has been a lower return in the majority of market scenarios.Daniel B. Berkowitz Andrew S. Clarke, CFA Christos Tasopoulos Maria A. Bruno, CFP® , Vanguard Research https://personal.vanguard.com/pdf/ISGDCA.pdf
+Historically however, the trade-off has been a lower return in the majority of market scenarios.Daniel B. Berkowitz Andrew S. Clarke, CFA Christos Tasopoulos Maria A. Bruno, CFP® , Vanguard Research https://personal.vanguard.com/pdf/ISGDCA.pdf

 Dollar Cost Averaging, or systematic investment is not actually an investment strategy!
 The investment strategy is actually what you are buying, but slowly drip feeding your cash into those assets is technically a risk avoidance measure – people are fearful that the market will crash right after they make an investment.